 Camera body and design

-The Instax Wide 400 is big.
-It’s slightly bigger than my Fujifilm X-T3 and than most of Polaroid’s new cameras.
-By incorporating the viewfinder more into the camera body, it measures 162 mm × 98 mm × 123 mm, making it slightly smaller than the Instax Wide 300, which measures 167.8mm x 94.7mm x 120.9mmIt is bigger than most of Polaroid’s new cameras.
+The Instax Wide 400 is big: slightly bigger than my Fujifilm X-T3 and than most new Polaroid cameras.
+By incorporating the viewfinder more into the camera body, it measures 162 mm × 98 mm × 123 mm; slightly different to the Instax Wide 300 at 167.8mm x 94.7mm x 120.9mm.
+Weighing 616g, the Instax Wide 400 is 4g heavier and looks a little boxier – that it comes only in a military shade of green, too, it resembles a photographic version of a Jeep.

-There are no controls on the back of the Wide 400.
+There are no controls on the back.
 A physical self-timer sits on the front of the camera right next to the lens, which is ideal for group shots and anyone looking to take any self-portraits.
 By rotating the dial, you can set x-second increments before pressing the shutter button.
 A LED countdown counts down the time till your camera shutter goes off.

 The camera’s lens has two focusing options: 0.9-3m and 3m-infinity.
 Like the Instax Mini 99, this camera does not come with a selfie mirror on the lens, does technically have one in the form of an attachable close-up lens (with a selfie mirror).